 Presents a study of the development of the investigative procedures and techniques from early practices to modern-day forensic science capabilities with an emphasis on leadership, investigation, and case preparations.
-(Prerequisite: CRJ 3601 Business Law, or equivalent)
+(Prerequisite: CRJ 3601, Business Law, or equivalent)

 CRJ 3801 Criminal Evidence and Legal Issues (3 cr.)

-Examines the laws governing proof of facts involving evidence presentation in trials and common law.
+Online Course Examines the laws governing proof of facts involving evidence presentation in trials and common law.
 Students study practical application of the rules of criminal procedure in respect to evidence, burden of proof, presumptions, judicial notice, and basic functions of courts as the third facet of the criminal justice system.

 CRJ 3950 Constitutional Law for Criminal Justice (3 cr.)

-This course examines the principles and practice of analysis of significant cases and trends in American constitutional law, with an emphasis in criminal justice, including search and seizure, arrest, and civil rights as well as the judiciary, first amendment, due process, and the judicial system.
-(Prerequisites: CRJ 2000 or equivalent, CRJ 3601 or equivalent)
+Online Course This course examines the principles and practice of analysis of significant cases and trends in American constitutional law, with an emphasis in criminal justice, including search and seizure, arrest, and civil rights in criminal justice, including search and seizure, arrest, and civil rights as well as the judiciary, first amendment, due process, and the judicial system.
+(Prerequisites: CRJ 2000 Introduction to Criminal Justice, or equivalent; CRJ 3601 Criminal Law, or equivalent)